Quiet Village: The Exotic Sounds of Martin Denny

-Quiet Village: The Exotic Sounds of Martin Denny was the eighth album by Martin Denny.
+Quiet Village: The Exotic Sounds of Martin Denny is the eighth studio album by Martin Denny.
 Released in the summer of 1959, the monophonic version of the album (LRP 3122) reached No. 21 on the Billboard monophonic album chart in November 1959, and the stereophonic version (LST 7122) reached No. 12 on the magazine's stereophonic album chart in January 1960.